aflalo-anthos-demo-gist/3-anthos-service-mesh/Readme.md

 kubectl create -f sleep-deployment.yaml
 ```

-- Send some traffic adn monitor it
+- Send some traffic and check logs to see

 ```sh
 #Get Sleep pod and send traffic to app